 Getting new developers up to speed with your procedures and their projects can be a time-consuming and complex process.
-Unfortunately, we’re still hearing horror stories at events like Drupalcon Nashville, specifically new hires taking as much 1-2 days to get their laptops properly set up and 1-2 weeks of onboarding before they can deliver code to production.
+Unfortunately, we’re still hearing stories about new hires taking as much 1-2 days to get their laptops properly set up and 1-2 weeks of onboarding before they can deliver code to production.
 In today’s competitive, fast-paced world, the amount of wasted time is untenable at best.
-The faster you get them to delivering code to production, the better.
+The faster a team can deliver code to production, the better.
 However, you can’t cut corners without causing quality and efficiency to suffer.
 In this article, we’ll take a look at the process of onboarding new developers and discuss how the right development tools, like DDEV-Local, can help.

 Why is it important to streamline developer onboarding?

-When you’ve just made a bet on a talented, promising new hire, of course, you don’t want to risk them making expensive mistakes.
+When you’ve just made a bet on a talented, promising new hire, of course you don’t want to risk them making expensive mistakes.
 But why waste their time and your bottom line by not getting them up-and-running as fast and as well as possible?
 In the 2018 StackOverflow Developer Survey, more than 50,000 software developers from around the world answered the question, “How Long Do Developers Expect New Coworkers to Take to Be Productive?”
 70% answered that it would take one month or more.
-We’d like to help speed that up.
+We aimed to help speed that up.

 Five years ago, we had a constant problem when a new person came on at my old agency.
 A new hire would come in and everyone was running around too busy to help, but the new person still couldn’t access, download, and set up the site they were tasked to work on.
-Instead of getting to it, they were effectively told, ‘Here, wait until someone is available, and sit on your thumbs …’.
+Instead of getting to it, they were effectively told, “Here, wait until someone is available, and sit on your thumbs.”
 How demoralizing!
-Particularly for high achievers that want to jump in and make a big impact out of the gates.
-Fortunately, we knew we were on the right track with the tools we built early versions of DDEV.
+Particularly for high achievers who want to jump in and make a big impact out of the gates.
+Fortunately, we knew we were on the right track with the tools we built as early versions of DDEV-Local.
 We got onboarding down to a where we had new developers and designers contributing their first commit to production by lunchtime on their first day.
 This was the benefit of having consistency in our teams and our onboarding process.

 That’s why it’s so important to onboard new developers consistently and systematically.
 By giving them the information they need about workflows, tools, and projects, they can quickly adapt to how things are done at your agency.
 It’s not just a time savings.
 It’s how much more efficient you can be with a consistent process.
 This becomes even more important as the organization grows and independent teams need to start forming, causing processes to drift apart to the point where teams are unable to effectively working together.